 As you’re coming along with me and your fellow Spitfire enthusiasts on this journey; if you know of a story about a pilot (from any era) relying upon their watches, please get in touch and let me know: firstname.lastname@example.org

 So for the moment, in lieu of a story of a Spitfire pilot using their watch, we’ll take a look 20 years on from the war and learn about the amazing story of Gordon Cooper, “Gordo”, an early American astronaut.
-In 1963 he was piloting the Faith 7 spacecraft – the last flight of the Gemini programme, America’s first space missions.
+In 1963 he was piloting the Faith 7 spacecraft – the last flight of the Mercury programme, America’s first space missions.
 His objective was to fly into space on a rocket.
 The capsule on the tip would then detach and he would orbit the Earth 22 times before making a re-entry.

 As he was performing one of his final orbits disaster struck.